 Cape Town does not, unfortunately, have a particularly brilliant public transport network and some of your trips may need to be by car, notwithstanding that, during daylight hours, we have a very relaxing train route into Cape Town - or along the attractive coastal route to Simon's Town - running regularly from close to our house.
 DO use the trains (just not with a moon bag) - be careful during the evening, and check with others if you're using other lines to the Cape Flats, which may not be so safe.
 The same applies to using minibus taxis, which are usually fine on the main suburban routes during the day, as long as you have an idea of what you're doing and where you are going.
 If you hear contrary advice (as offered for example in many guidebooks) - check whether the person offering has personal experience!
-We've been using the trains and taxis for the last 14 years in Cape Town and never seen or heard of a dangerous incident happening around us or to anyone we know.
 Cycling (helmet strongly advised) is a popular pastime in the Cape (we have the world's biggest cycle race here every March!), but not such a common means of transport, partly condemned by the recurrent South-Easter (it once took one of us 15 minutes to ride from Rondebosch to Cape Town - and 45 to get back, literally being lifted off the bike twice).
-The bus network is infuriatingly badly organised and unfortunately difficult to get timetables for; overland coaches are more reliable, and there are group tours etc. that you could do to reduce petrol consumption, but some are rather eco-unfriendly.
+The bus network is infuriatingly badly organised and unfortunately difficult to get timetables for, though the new MyCiti buses in the city centre and northern suburbs are considerably better; overland coaches are generally more reliable, and there are group tours etc. that you could do to reduce petrol consumption, but some are rather eco-unfriendly.
 SO, if you are going to go by car (as we often have to!), think about what else you can do to offset this - there are a whole load of local NGO tree-planting projects you could think about here as a direct carbon offset, for example, which could enrich the whole experience of visiting here for you, as opposed, say, to donating to a less personal (if still worthy) international carbon offset programme.

 There are a lot of accreditation schemes out there to make sure that you really are buying worthy craft items from people that could do with some benefits.
 We also offer guided tours (with an accredited Western Cape guide) customized to include your own personal interests, these could ranges from wine tours that are guaranteed to be using fair trade practices, visits to sites on the mountain that the San considered sacred, local theatre shows with a difference (presented to township children, for example) and visits to award-winning new green buildings (we're not the only ones!).